- When files are stored on your personal computer unprotected. They contain confidential information and you wish to protect them.

-- Check the summary and click Protect.
+- Check the summary and click on Protect.

 - In the last window, you can open the folder containing your protected files.
 They now have the extension .sdsx and their icon shows a small padlock.
 If you have chosen to protect a folder, the files that it contains, and not the folder itself, will be protected.

-On Windows only, if you cannot find a user in the list, refer to the section Users cannot be found in the list.
+If you cannot find a user in the list, refer to the section Users cannot be found in the list.

 If a key has availability or validity issues, refer to the section The application indicates issues with keys.